jrush-vj/ARDUINO-UNO-GAME-CONTROLLER/README.md

 The ViGEm driver presents a virtual Xbox 360 controller to the operating system, compatible with most games and emulators.

-🧠 Educational Benefits
-Perfect for students and hobbyists to learn:

-Serial communication between hardware and Python

-Real-time analog signal processing (filtering & deadzones)

-USB gamepad emulation using ViGEm and vgamepad

-Arduino programming with analog and digital inputs

-Python integration for real-time device interfacing

 🔭 Future Scope
 Add Bluetooth using an HC-05 module